Home

 • Provides exercise which enhances their health and vitality

-• Enhances communication between dog and owner
+• Enhances communication between pet and owner

 • Improves balance and coordination